bcampbell/scrapeomat/doc/scraper_config.md

 :   regex, urls to ignore when looking for section links

 artpat
-:   treat urls matching this regex as articles
+:   treat urls matching this regex as articles.

+    Multiple artpat (and artform) lines can be used, to show multiple URL forms (a lot of sites use multiple URL schemes)

 xartpat
 :   exclude any article urls matching this regex

-artform="/SLUG"
+artform
+:   Simplified (non-regexp) pattern matching for URLs.
-:   ID    number with 4+ digits
+    ID    number with 4+ digits
     YYYY
     MM
     DD